mui/material-ui/docs/data/base/getting-started/quickstart/quickstart.md

 }
 ```

-Base UI comes with no styles or styling solution - here's what the Unstyled Button looks like out of the box:
+Base UI comes with no styles or styling solution—here's what the Unstyled Button looks like out of the box:

 {{"demo": "BaseButton.js", "defaultCodeOpen": false}}